folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "Burn the whole village, we start over, it's really that time" > Reqesting fire from heaven in the Old Testament

-* From a biblical perspective, the idea of a whole village being burned does bring to mind the Old Testament story of Sodom and Gomorrah where two towns of rapists were destroyed by fire and sulfur raining down from the skies, as I mentioned in the ["Wicked sexual misbehavior in the Bible"](#this-shit-done-got-too-wicked-to-apologize--wicked-sexual-behavior-in-the-bible) section.
+* From a biblical perspective, the idea of a whole village being burned does bring to mind the Old Testament story of Sodom and Gomorrah, where two towns of rapists were destroyed by fire and sulfur raining down from the skies, as I mentioned in the ["Wicked sexual misbehavior in the Bible"](#this-shit-done-got-too-wicked-to-apologize--wicked-sexual-behavior-in-the-bible) section.

-* The motif of fire coming down from the sky gets further developed in the stories about the Prophet Elijah, who served as a prophet to the Northern Kingdom of Israel which had its capital in a city called Samaria.
+* The motif of fire coming down from the sky gets further developed in the stories about the Prophet Elijah, who served as a prophet to the Northern Kingdom of Israel, which had its capital in a city called Samaria.

-* Around 50 years earlier The Northern Kingdom of Israel with its capital in Samaria had split from the Southern Kingdom of Judah with its capital in Jerusalem after a rebellion and a near civil war.
+* Around 50 years earlier, the Northern Kingdom of Israel, with its capital in Samaria, had split from the Southern Kingdom of Judah, with its capital in Jerusalem, after a rebellion and a near civil war.

-  * This split would be the begnning of a animosity between Samaria and Judah that would continue to escalate for centuries.
+  * This split would be the beginning of an animosity between Samaria and Judah that would continue to escalate for centuries.

-  * In English, the name Judah which was later shortened to the word "Jew", which is the word that is now used to refer to the ethnic group that is originally from this geographic area and the religion that was originally practided by this ethnic group.
+  * In English, the name Judah was later shortened to the word "Jew," which is the word that is now used to refer to the ethnic group that is originally from this geographic area and the religion that was originally practiced by this ethnic group.

-* At the time, Israel had almost entirely turned away from worshiping God and were instead worship a fertility and sex god named Ba’al. As part of the worship of this fertility god, the Isrealites presumably would have been going to the god Ba’al’s temple to participate in feasts and have ritualized sex with temple prostitutes.
+* At the time, Israel had almost entirely turned away from worshiping God and was instead worshiping a fertility and sex god named Ba’al. As part of the worship of this fertility god, the Israelites presumably would have been going to the god Ba’al’s temple to participate in feasts and have ritualized sex with temple prostitutes.

-* The worship of Ba’al was introduced to the Kingdom of Israel by a king named Ahab who “did evil in the sight of the Lord more than all who were before him.”
-King Ahab married a princess named Jezebel from one of the neighboring nations which God had specifically forbidden the Israelites from entering into marriage relationships because those nations worshiped false gods like the fertility god Ba’al.
+* The worship of Ba’al was introduced to the Kingdom of Israel by a king named Ahab, who “did evil in the sight of the Lord more than all who were before him.”
+King Ahab married a princess named Jezebel from one of the neighboring nations, which God had specifically forbidden the Israelites from entering into marriage relationships with because those nations worshiped false gods like the fertility god Ba’al.

-* According to a prophesy from Elijah, God stopped the sky from raining any water to prove that worshiping the fertility and sex god Ba’al would actually diminish the land’s agricultural fertility and, as a consequence, also diminish the sexual fertility amongst the Israelites.
-This prophesy angered King Ahab and Queen Jezebel who then unsuccessfully tried to murder Elijah.
+* According to a prophecy from Elijah, God stopped the sky from raining any water to prove that worshiping the fertility and sex god Ba’al would actually diminish the land’s agricultural fertility and, as a consequence, also diminish the sexual fertility among the Israelites.
+This prophecy angered King Ahab and Queen Jezebel, who then unsuccessfully tried to murder Elijah.

 * At some point after Ahab’s son succeeded Ahab as king, God sent Elijah to confront the king about the ongoing worship of Ba’al. The king sent a military captain with fifty soldiers to kill Elijah.
-However, Elijah called down fire from the skies which came down and burned the captain and all the soldiers to death. he king then sent another captain with fifty of soldiers to kill Elijah but they too were burned to death when Elijah called down fire from the skies.
+However, Elijah called down fire from the skies, which came down and burned the captain and all the soldiers to death.
+The king then sent another captain with fifty soldiers to kill Elijah, but they too were burned to death when Elijah called down fire from the skies.
 Finally, a last captain of fifty soldiers came and humbled himself before Elijah, who this time did not call down fire on the soldiers.
 (See [2 Kings 1:1-15](https://www.biblegateway.com/passage/?search=2%20Kings%201%3A1-15&version=NASB))

 {{< / details >}}